splintah/Comb/README.md

             return (as, apple)
 ```

-Because of the usage of lists, this parser is not greedy, and `parse aapple "aaapple"` returns `Just (("aa", "apple"), "")` (the second value in the tuple is the rest of the input), instead of failing because the first `'a'` of apple was already consumed.
+This parser is not greedy, as `parse aapple "aaapple"` returns `Just (("aa", "apple"), "")` (the second value in the tuple is the rest of the input), instead of failing because the first `'a'` of apple was already consumed.

 ## Usage